407th Forward Support Battalion: Post 1990

 On 22 October 1993, the unit took its present-day form as the multi-functional 407th Forward Support Battalion.
 In this configuration, the unit provides all direct support logistical needs as part of the Division's 2d Brigade Task Force.
 During Operation Restore Democracy in Haiti, the 407th was ready to deploy with Task Force Falcon, only to be stood down at the last minute.

 From January until September 2017, 407th Brigade Support Battalion (led by LTC Elizabeth H. Curtis) deployed to Kuwait and Iraq as a part of Task Force Falcon (led by COL J. Patrick Work) in support of Operation Inherent Resolve.
 They played a critical role in the advise and assist efforts that led to the liberation of Mosul on 20 July 2017.
+Of note, LTC Curtis was the second female battalion commander in the history of the unit (the first was Ret.
+Gen. Ann Dunwoody) and the first woman to lead the organization through a combat deployment.

 The soldiers of the 407th perform many tasks: pumping fuel from a forward area refueler, transporting critical ammunition, issuing food and supplies, fixing damaged vehicles, maintaining the brigade's weapons systems, issuing repair parts, or treating and evacuating casualties from the drop zone.